 It’s a little ‘creepy’ if you’re all by yourself on a gloomy day, like me during my trip up this beautiful mountain – the statue really fitted the wild desolation of the summit…

-The Communal Council Castelmagno also wants to rename the mountain pass and give it the official name “Colle Pantani.”
+The Communal Council Castelmagno (officially) renamed the mountain to “Colle Pantani.”

-However, at the time of writing, ratification from the Institute of Military Geography of Italy has not been given yet and it may never come to that either.
+However, ratification from the Institute of Military Geography of Italy has not been given and it may never come to that either.

-But, it would be an unprecedented event if it did – and fitting tribute? – since there is no known cyclist in the world that has a mountain named after them…
+But, it would be an unprecedented event if it did – and fitting tribute? – since there is no known cyclist in the world that has a certified mountain – i.e. showing on official maps and road signs – named after them.

-There are 3 possible routes to climb the pass on a road bike, all of them with an average grade of 7% or more.
+There are three possible routes to climb the pass on a road bike, all of them with an average grade of 7% or more.

 Over this distance, the elevation gain is 1,721 meters, which puts the average grade at 7%.